SIT40516 – Certificate IV in Commercial Cookery

 Please contact email@example.com for a detailed ”Training & Assessment Strategy” document.

-Students entering SIT40516 – Certificate IV in Commercial Cookery must meet the
+Students enrolling into SIT40516 – Certificate IV in Commercial Cookery must meet the following entry requirements:

-- Submit copy of Australian Year 12 or equivalent qualification or AQF Certificate
+- Submit a copy of minimum Year 12 or equivalent qualification or AQF Certificate III / IV or higher.

-successfully complete a Language, Literacy & Numeracy (LLN) test AND
+- Successfully complete a Language, Literacy & Numeracy test (LLN) & Pre-training review (PTR) process

 • Chef de partie.